Sarah McFarland Taylor Associate Professor of Religion, Director of Undergraduate Studies

-Taylor's current book project, Restorying Earth: Media, Environment, and Popular Moral Engagement, analyzes diverse representations of environmental moral engagement in contemporary mediated popular culture.
+Taylor's current book project, Ecopiety: Media, Environment, and Popular Moral Engagement (forthcoming, NYU Press), analyzes diverse representations of environmental moral engagement in contemporary mediated popular culture.
 Taylor identifies and explores intertwining, co-constitutive, yet contrary, stories of what she terms “ecopiety” and “consumopiety” as they flow across multiple media platforms.
 How these stories compete and conflict, vying for space as contested narratives in the public imagination constitutes a central inquiry of the book.
-Drawing together theoretical insights from cultural studies, media studies, and religious studies, Taylor offers a critical reading of primary source data drawn from such areas as the marketing of green consumer products, “greenwashed” corporate advertising, environmental mobile device applications, so-called “pollution porn,” eco-themed reality television, mediated narratives of “vegetarian” vampires, eco-feminist sci-fi, global warming video games, the marketing of eco-funerals, Internet sharing of environmental tattoos, “eco-rapper” music videos and the media strategies of green hip-hop activism.
+Drawing together theoretical insights from cultural studies, media studies, and religious studies, Taylor offers a critical reading of primary source data drawn from such areas as the marketing of green consumer products, “greenwashed” corporate advertising, environmental mobile device applications, eco-themed reality television, global warming video games, the marketing of eco-funerals, Internet sharing of environmental tattoos, and the media strategies of green hip-hop activism.
 Taylor makes the case that a detailed, multi-channel, cross-platform approach to cultural analysis is critical to understanding the kind of important “work” taking place as mediated popular culture plays an integral role in the “greening” of American moral sensibilities.
-Restorying Earth delves into the complex and contested processes of remaking our world and rescripting the future in the digital age—a time when storytelling processes themselves are shaping and being shaped by new media outlets and digital sharing technologies.
+Ecopiety delves into the complex and contested processes of remaking our world and rescripting the future in the digital age—a time when storytelling processes themselves are shaping and being shaped by new media outlets and digital sharing technologies.

-Taylor serves on the editorial boards for the Journal of the American Academy of Religion, The Journal of the International Society for the Study of Religion, Nature, and Culture, and The Popular Culture Studies Journal.
+Taylor serves on the editorial boards for the Journal of the American Academy of Religion; The Journal of the International Society for the Study of Religion, Nature, and Culture; Worldviews: Journal of Religion, Environment, and Culture; and The Popular Culture Studies Journal.
 She has served as both national co-chair of the “Religion and Ecology” section of the American Academy of Religion (AAR) and chair of the "Religion, Ecology, and Culture" section of the Midwest region of the AAR.
-She has also chaired the AAR's “Religion and Popular Culture” program unit at the national level and currently co-chairs the AAR’s “Religion, Media, and Culture” program unit.
+She has chaired the AAR's “Religion and Popular Culture” program unit at the national level and the AAR’s “Religion, Media, and Culture” program unit.
 She is the founder and chair of the joint Midwest Popular Culture Association and American Culture Association’s new “Nature and Environment in Popular Culture” research area.
 While serving as Regionally Elected Director for AAR’s Midwest region and a member of AAR’s national Board of Directors, Taylor directed the AAR’s Sustainability Task Force, a group that works to reduce the Academy’s ecological “footprint.”

-Professor Taylor’s courses in the Religious Studies Department, in the Environmental Policy and Culture Program, and in the Program in American Studies at Northwestern, focus on aspects of American religion and culture and explore various understandings of the category of “religion” as it relates to ethnicity, women's experiences, the natural environment, media representations and practices, and to shifting and fluid notions of “Americanness.”
+Professor Taylor’s courses in the Religious Studies Department, in the Environmental Policy and Culture Program, and in the Program in American Studies at Northwestern, focus on aspects of American religion and culture and explore various understandings of the category of “religion” as it relates to ethnicity, women's experiences, the natural environment, media representations and practices, and to popular notions of “Americanness.”

 Fields of Specialization